 Finished Bag Volume

-For the inverse problem, trying to calculate the volume of a finished bag (cuboid shaped e.g. a backpack), again it is best to avoid doing a simple width * height * depth calculation as this does not account for bulging.
+For the inverse problem, trying to calculate the volume of a finished bag (cuboid shaped e.g. a backpack), again it is best to avoid doing a simple width * height * depth calculation of your actual fabric pieces as this does not account for bulging.

 Instead, you can use the equation for calculating the volume of a elliptic cylinder using the actual bag dimensions, not the fabric panels themselves.